Texas A&M AgriLife’s visual identity system is a way of ensuring consistency across all the communications channels that we use.

 Besides consistent use of logos, another unifying visual component for our brand is consistent use of color.
 The Texas A&M AgriLife color palette was created to complement the Texas A&M University signature color, Aggie Maroon.

-The official colors for Texas A&M AgriLife and Texas A&M University are Aggie Maroon (Pantone 7421) and White.
-While secondary colors are available, please note that they should be used sparingly.
+The official colors for Texas A&M AgriLife and Texas A&M University are Aggie Maroon and White.
+While secondary colors are available, they should

 Maroon